 Forbearing is putting up with disagreement or poor treatment.
 It is patient longsuffering in the face of adversity.
 It is used here to describe a patient approach with authority.
 If you seek to persuade an authority to change, you must wait for them to consider your cause.
 Impatiently demanding their change will totally work against you.
 Wait for them.

 A soft tongue is a metonym for gentle and respectful speech (Pr 15:1).
 It is so effective that it is described as being able to break the bones of a prince.
 Rather than arguing or debating your case, a meek and reverent appeal works far better.
-Aggressive and harsh words ignore their important office and attack the integrity of their authority.
-Instead of soberly considering your cause, they will defend their position and rank by rejecting you.
+Aggressive and harsh words disrespect his important office and attack the integrity of his authority.
+Instead of soberly considering your cause, he will defend his position and rank by rejecting you.

-The lower you go in humility, and the higher you lift a person for their rank, the greater leverage you have with them.
+The lower you go in humility, and the higher you lift a person for his rank, the greater leverage you have with him.
 To the degree you protect yourself and dilute this reverent, gentle, and patient approach, you give up leverage.
-Wisdom is profitable to direct!
+Wisdom is indeed profitable to direct.

 David skillfully used this wisdom appealing to King Saul for mercy (I Sam 24:1-22; 26:1-25).
 And Abigail, a beautiful woman with great understanding, used it to persuade David against revenge, when he was passionately angry against her husband (I Sam 25:1-42).
 Read these three chapters and focus on the choice of words of David and Abigail.

 Employers and government should be treated the same way.
 A grievance for poor working conditions or an undesirable assignment is received much better when made with respect and patience than with demands, insubordination, or threats.
-Everyone knows state troopers respond better to respectful answers than arrogant ones.
+Everyone knows highway patrol officers respond better to respectful answers than to arrogant ones.

 The godly application of this wisdom will bring peace and prosperity into your life, and it will exalt godly authority in the earth by its careful and patient respect for those in positions of rule.
 The lesson here was penned by a brilliant king for your profit.
 Believe it.
-May the Lord Jesus Christ, the Prince of princes, be given all the honor due unto Him!
+May the Lord Jesus Christ, the Prince of princes, be given all the honor due to Him.